akshayjadhav127/weather_forecast/README.md

        + this.apiKey
 ```

 Place your api key>

+## Third Party API limitation

+OpenWeatherMap API only support up to 60 calls within an hour.
+If you see an error in the website, this could mean that you have reached the limitation of API calls.

-## Database
+## Database MySQL

-To use this feature, you must import a database that is located in `database / users.sql`.
+To use this feature, you must import a database that is located in `users.sql`.

 Next, you must link this feature to the database earlier.
 You have to make settings in the `config.php` file.